Schleifner/assemblyscript-unittest-framework/README.md

 Tips:

-- Because Assemblyscript is a strong type language, you should keep the function signaturre align.
+- Because Assemblyscript is a strongly typed language, you should keep the function signature aligned.
-- Because Assemblyscript don't have closure, if a mock function will be called serval times in one test, and you want to return different value or match arguments to different value, Using a global count for this function is a good way.
+- AssemblyScript does not support closures.
+If a mock function needs to be called several times in one test, and you want it to return different values or match arguments to different values, using a global counter for this function is a good way to achieve this.

 ### Example for MockFn